modelica/ssp-ls-traceability/README.md

 Schema distributed as part of this standard.
 The file MUST use the UTF-8 encoding.

-All STMD-specific elements live in the `http://apps.pmsf.net/STMD/SimulationTask` namespace, nicknamed `stmd`.
+All STMD-specific elements live in the `http://apps.pmsf.net/STMD/SimulationTaskMetaData` namespace, nicknamed `stmd` in this document.

-The root element of an STMD file MUST be a `SimulationTask` element, which gives overall information about the simulation task described in this STMD file.
+The root element of an STMD file MUST be a `SimulationTaskMetaData` element, which gives overall information about the simulation task described in this STMD file.